man-group/ArcticDB/docs/mkdocs/docs/index.md

 ### Usage

-ArcticDB is a storage engine designed for S3.
-As a result, you must have an available S3 bucket to store data using ArcticDB.
+ArcticDB is a storage engine designed for object storage.
+As a result, you must have an available object storage to store data using ArcticDB.

 !!!
 Storage Compatibility

     ArcticDB supports any S3 API compatible storage.
 It has been tested against AWS S3 and storage appliances like [VAST Universal Storage](https://vastdata.com/).

+    Beside S3, we also support Azure Blob Storage as well.

     ArcticDB also supports LMDB for local/file based storage - to use LMDB, pass an LMDB path as the URI: `Arctic('lmdb://path/to/desired/database')`.